Table of Contents

 Then, to fuel the company’s growth, you’re trying to raise capital or get a loan.
 Or perhaps you’re looking to lease a bigger office or grow your team.

-Any potential lender or investor will want to see a reliable revenue projection to gauge how likely you are to pay their money back (ideally at a large multiple).
-It’s overwhelming to quickly pull together coherent numbers that reflect the realities and expectations of your business.
+Any potential lender or investor will want a reliable revenue projection to gauge how likely you are to pay them back (ideally at a large multiple).
+It’s overwhelming to quickly pull together coherent numbers that reflect your business's realities and expectations.

 This guide to SaaS revenue forecasting will walk you through building a revenue forecast and show you the benefits of using dedicated modeling tools.